AutoParams/AutoParams/README.md

 #### Settable Properties

-If your object follows the JavaBeans spec and has settable properties, you can use `SettablePropertyWriter`:
+If your object follows the JavaBeans spec and has settable properties, you can use `InstancePropertyCustomizer`:

 ```java
 @Getter